-After a long hard day, many of us look forward to curling up on the couch for some well-earned relaxation — reading a book, catching up on our favorite shows, or snuggling with our loved ones or pets.
+After a long day, you probably look forward to curling up on the couch for some well-earned relaxation — reading a book, catching up on your favorite shows, or snuggling with a loved one or pet.

 If that sounds familiar, you might have noticed how easy it can be to find yourself sleeping on the couch.
 For some people, this might be an occasional occurrence, while for others, it may happen most nights.